Ringfort: Industry

-In defence
+Defence

 A ringfort is a defensive feature that would appear to be obvious both from the name with the defensive implications that fort implies, and also from the generally understood morphological definition of the ringfort, with the banks and fosse been commonly seen as defensive.
 Indeed, in S. Ó Ríordáin's common morphological definition, he refers to the banks and fosses of the ringfort as defences.

-One presumes that the ringfort had a defensive aspect, and in a cattle-dominated society it is generally argued that the purpose of the ringfort was to provide protection to a small community and their livestock during a 'hit and run' raid for cattle, the idea being that the ringfort would provide adequate defence for a small period of time.
+One presumes that the ringfort had a defensive aspect, and in a cattle-dominated society it is generally argued that the purpose of the ringfort was to provide protection to a small community and their livestock during a 'hit and run' raid for cattle, the idea being that the ringfort would provide adequate defence for a short period of time.
+During the early Christian period in Ireland, cattle raids were a common occurrence and ringforts would provide a level of security.
 This theory is strengthened by the idea of 'visual territories' which operates from the assumption that all ringfort in a region were probably occupied contemporarily, and that in a particular area one ringfort would be in the sight of at least one other neighbouring ringfort so that if one ringfort were attacked, relief would possibly come from a neighbouring one.
 Furthermore, a number of aspects of the generally circular nature of the ringfort highlight the defensive advantages, most notably that a circle as a shape "offered broad perspectives of approaching attackers and allowed the maximum area to be enclosed relative to the length of the bank constructed."

-In aristocracy
+Status

 While defence may be expanded as the modern day explanation for the surrounding banks of a ringfort, this was not the contemporary explanation, rather the explanations forthcoming from the Early Christian texts stress the importance and role of the banks in signifying nobility, kingship and authority.
 This relationship can be quite clearly seen in the following extract from the Críth Gablach:

 As can be seen from the above text, the relationship between the banks of a ringfort and vassalage is quite clear.
 With the argument being that the more elaborate the ringfort, usually in the forms of multiple outlying banks, the higher the status of the occupant.
 This emphasis on status in the function of the ringfort over that of defence would explain a number of defensive weaknesses of the ringfort.
 Banks, or multiples of them, would not appear to offer the best return to their builders for their defensive value in comparison to a fence or a hedge.
 Also, few of the ringforts where buildings have been found inside, would be able to survive a night with a herd of cattle brought inside the ringfort.
 Furthermore, little effort would appear to have been expended on the upkeep of ditches and fosses to prevent decay and silting.
 Another key difficulty with viewing the ringfort primarily as a defensive unit is the general lack of ability to fight out from the ringforts, from the top of the banks.